cid-harvard/subnational-playbooks/README.md

   creation of configuration files, so you don’t have to manually install all the little components that are required to get the atlas to work.
-  - **Double check** that the installs worked by running `ansible` and `vagrant` in the command line, and by running virtualbox.
+  - **Double check** that the installs worked by running `ansible` and `vagrant` in the command line, and by running the virtualbox GUI.

 2. Clone the code (30s):
   - Run `git clone https://github.com/cid-harvard/subnational-playbooks.git && cd
     subnational-playbooks`
-  - Basically you want the above two directories cloned in the playbooks dir.

 3. Get the "nodesource.node" playbook (1min):
+  - Make sure you're in the `subnational-playbooks` directory that you just created.
   - Run `sudo ansible-galaxy install nodesource.node`.

-4. Make sure you have the data (1min):
+4. Make sure you have the data (1 - 20 min):
-  - Get a database file from mali, rename it database.db and put it into `subnational-playbooks`.
+  - Get a database file from mali, rename it database.db and put it into the `subnational-playbooks` directory.

 5. Review the build settings (1min):
   - Look in `group_vars/dev` to see the settings that will be used e.g. git